GW2TODOList/gw2todolist.github.io/README.md

 - Progress bar on the different items?
 - Possibility to reorder items in the list?
 - Nice CSS (PR are welcome :grin:)
+- How do I get Mystic forge recipes ??